 Remember that Pickle eligibility requires that a person currently receive social security (OASDI) benefits.
 For that reason, potential Pickle eligibles include many people over 65, a group that does not qualify for the expanded Medicaid coverage offered under the Affordable Care Act.
 Nor can a person who has Medicare coverage, as most people over 65 do, qualify to receive a premium tax credit with which to buy commercial coverage.
 Qualifying the elderly for Medicaid through the Pickle Amendment can give them, in effect, a free Medicare supplement policy that is superior to almost any commercial Medicare supplement insurance.

 The other major group of potential “Pickle people” is nonelderly adults with disabilities.
 Unlike those over 65, some may qualify for the Affordable Care Act’s expanded Medicaid coverage or for premium tax credits to defray the cost of commercial insurance.
 But even this group may find the new coverage promised by the Affordable Care Act to be out of reach.
-More than 25 states have refused to expand Medicaid coverage to nonelderly adults with incomes below 133 percent of the federal poverty level.
+At this time 20 states have not expanded Medicaid coverage to nonelderly adults with incomes below 133 percent of the federal poverty level.
 Uninsured poor people living in one of those states will remain without Medicaid unless they can access the program through an existing category of Medicaid eligibility, such as Pickle.
 Pickle coverage is particularly important for those who have no coverage at all, a group that typically includes social security disability beneficiaries who have not completed the two-year waiting period for Medicare to begin.
 For them, Pickle can literally be a lifesaver.

 Even in states that have expanded Medicaid and even for those who are relatively well off, Pickle remains important.
 The expansion raises income eligibility levels only to 133 percent of the federal poverty level (about $15,000 annually for a single person), while Pickle eligibility can potentially cover people with incomes substantially higher than that.